Learning and Achieving Together

 Newsletters and letters home

-The weekly newsletter is usually sent home on Friday via Schoolcomms, a paper copy is not sent home.
-Copies are available from outside the school office and it also be found on our website.
-Registration for Schoolcomms is automatic provided you have provided us with a valid email address and mobile phone number.
+The weekly newsletter is usually sent home on Fridays, paper copies are available from outside the school office and it also be found on our website.

 Children have the opportunity to bring in a healthy snack to eat at playtime or buy something from our ‘healthy’ Tuck Shop.
 We thank our parent/carers for supporting us by ensuring that playtime snacks are limited to fruit (fresh or dried) or raw vegetables, i.e. carrot or cucumber sticks.
 Please do remember we are a nut free school.

 We aim to provide a wide range of experiences and opportunities for our children to become physically confident in a way which supports their health and wellbeing.
 All children have access to two hours of curriculum PE each week, enriched with opportunities to attend a variety of before and after school clubs.
 We promote competition in sport and other activities so as to build character and help to embed key values such as fairness and respect.
 As a school we teach our children skills which they can continue to apply, broaden and develop through participation in a variety of inter and intra school activities and competitions.
-Children in Years 3 and 4 also have the opportunity to attend swimming lessons as part of the National Curriculum.
+Children in Year 5 also have the opportunity to attend swimming lessons as part of the National Curriculum.
+We also have a very smart PE Uniform.

 Who do I speak to if I have a question or query?